What is managed intake?

 Is there a surrender fee?

-Yes, there is a surrender fee for each pet surrendered to companion animal rescue.
+No, whilst there is not a surrender fee, we do ask for a $35 donation for each pet surrendered to companion animal rescue.
 This helps us to prepare them for their new homes, and provide them with adequate medical care.
-The fee to surrender to the shelter is $35.00 per pet.
-There is a $100.00 surrender fee for each litter surrendered to our shelter. the litter surrender fee does not apply after pets have reached adulthood and each animal must then be surrendered separated.
+There is a $100.00 requested donation for each litter surrendered to our shelter. the litter surrender donation does not apply after pets have reached adulthood and each animal must then be surrendered separated.
 The age at which pets are considered adults for the purposes of surrender is 5 months.

 What is considered a litter?